How to Deal With a Sexually Demanding Husband: 11 Tips

 5. Culture and society

 Men’s sex drive can also be influenced by cultural and societal factors.
-Messages from media, peer pressure, and cultural norms can affect men’s attitudes towards sex and their desire for it.
+Messages from the media, peer pressure, and cultural norms can affect men’s attitudes towards sex and their desire for it.
 Men may also feel pressure to conform to traditional gender roles and expectations around sexual performance and frequency.

 1. Communicate openly and honestly